Peter-SB/n8n-ai-instagram-scraper/README.md

 Next Instaloader downloads the video and description saving the video locally for later transcription.
 This service was containerised and served with Flask for modularity and reusability.

 ### 3. Optionally Transcribe Audio
 If the user selected to “Scrape Audio?” in the form we transcribe the audio of the downloaded video.
-A library called fast-whisper based on OpenAIs Whisper was used, and I'm impressed with its speed an accuracy on my home server's cpu.
+A library called fast-whisper based on OpenAIs Whisper was used, and I'm impressed with its speed and accuracy on my home server's cpu.

 <p align="center"><img src="docs/Transcript Node UI.png" alt="Whisper Node" width="70%"></p>